How Much Does It Cost To Repair Laminate Flooring in 2025?

 Laminate Floor Repair Cost

-Laminate floor repairs cost $1,252 on average or between $394 and $2,121.
-However, you may pay up to $3,000.
-Laminate floor repairs usually require removal and replacement of damage boards.
-Cost factors include the floorboards' price, location, type of damage and total size of the damaged area.
+Laminate floor repairs usually require removal and replacement of damaged boards.
+Cost factors include the floorboards' price, location, type of damage, and total size of the damaged area.

 • Repairing gouges costs: $100–$300.
 DIY kits cost $20 at most home improvement stores.
 It's tough to match colors precisely and get a smooth, clear coat.